Fraser Island/ K’Gari Horses

 It was a terrible loss of a magnificent type.
 There was no attempt to remove them and find them homes, nor properly look at a sustainable population.
 A great loss of old Australian genetics of a horse adapted to heat, sand, mossies and all the environmental factors of the area; these traits take generations to develop and are useful for those living in the same climate – so much easier to keep and use a horse already adapted.

-Wonderful to see this beautiful Australian mare, a good artillery Waler type – our most rare type of all along with Ponies, (I’d say heavy but would understand if others thought medium it’s always hard to tell from a photo) and in a fabulous home, well done all, and thank you so much to Simi for sending in Brumby’s photos and details recently.
-An absolute darling mare.
+Wonderful to see these beautiful Australian mares, good artillery Waler types – our most rare type of all along with Ponies, (I’d say heavy but would understand if others thought medium it’s always hard to tell from a photo) and in a fabulous home, well done all, and thank you so much to Simi for sending in Brumby’s photos and details recently, and to Angel for supplying images from Sonia Hutchinson in 2024 so we could update this post.

 This buckskin gelding is thought to also be a rescued foal from the time of the K’Gari horse removal (source Audrey, via FaceBook comments on our Waler Data Base post about the mare Brumby, July 2023).